Rivetz (RVT) Price Hits $0.0111 on Top Exchanges

 Buying and Selling Rivetz

-It is usually not currently possible to purchase alternative cryptocurrencies such as Rivetz directly using U.S. dollars.
-Investors seeking to trade Rivetz should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rivetz using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Rivetz directly using U.S. dollars.
+Investors seeking to acquire Rivetz should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rivetz using one of the aforementioned exchanges.

 Receive News & Updates for Rivetz Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rivetz and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.